 where $\| \cdot \|$ is the operator norm.
 This expression can be simplified as

-In the case of block encoding rovibrational FBR-DVR Hamiltonians, the precision $d$ corresponds to the accuracy of the matrix elements, while the error bound $\epsilon$ is determined by the target threshold for energy level calculations.
-A more detailed discussion of the relationship between matrix element errors and eigenvalue accuracy in QPE-based algorithms can be found in the supplementary information of \cite{kamakari25}.
+For block-encoding of rovibrational FBR–DVR Hamiltonians, the precision parameter $d$ corresponds to the accuracy with which the Hamiltonian matrix elements are represented, while the error bound $\epsilon$ is set by the desired accuracy of the computed energy levels.
+A detailed discussion of the relationship between matrix element errors and eigenvalue accuracy in QPE-based algorithms is provided in the Supplementary Information of Ref.~\cite{kamakari25}.

 With these inputs, we construct: \begin{itemize}

 \item A function, $g : \F_2^\eta \rightarrow \( \Z / 2^\eta \) \cap \left[ - 2^{d - 1}, 2^{d - 1} \right) \cong \F_2^{\eta + d}$, such that $\epsilon \( f, g \) \leqslant \epsilon$.